grabani/iraab-service/README.md

 # Irab-scraper
-Take data from the al-I’rāb al-Mufassal (by Bahjat Abdul Wahid Saleh) and structure it for data analysis
+This effort will look to take data from the al-I’rāb al-Mufassal (by Bahjat Abdul Wahid Saleh) and structure it for data analysis